kantord/headson/python/README.md

   - `skew`: one of `"balanced" | "head" | "tail"`.
     - `balanced` (default), `head` keeps first N, `tail` keeps last N. Display styles place omission markers accordingly; strict JSON remains unannotated.
   - `grep`: optional regex to guarantee inclusion of matching values/keys/lines; syntax colors are suppressed in grep mode and only matches would be highlighted—but Python bindings always disable ANSI colors, so output stays plain text.
+  - `weak_grep`: optional regex to *bias* priority toward matches without guaranteeing inclusion or expanding budgets.
+Cannot be combined with `grep`.
+Budgets remain exact; files are not filtered.
   - Notes:
     - For single inputs, `format="auto"` maps to the JSON family; set `format="yaml"` to emit YAML.